busera/proto__readability_optimizer/README.md

 Sentiment analysis is the process of determining the attitude or the emotion of the writer, i.e., whether it is positive or negative or neutral.

-We are using the TextBlob library to determine the sentiment and objectivity.
+The tool uses the TextBlob library to determine the sentiment and objectivity.
 For this analysis Textblob returns two properties, polarity, and subjectivity:

 | Measure | Range | Interpretation |
 |---------|-------|----------------|